shabha7092/estimated-time-arrival/README.md

 # estimated-time-arrival
-This machine learning module predicts the estimated time for arrival for order delivery
+This machine learning (Linear Regression) module predicts the estimated time for arrival for order delivery.
+The whole module is configured in a docker container which predicts the estimated time's.
+It also produces the residual plot for model validation